-NO RISK With a divided government, no discriminatory laws on the books, and scant few discriminatory bills filed over the years, there seems to be little appetite for such policy at this time.
-We assess no current risk of a negative event.
+NOTABLE RISK

+Overall volume of discriminatory bills filed seems to be declining.
+However, there is a child welfare religious exemption law on the books, and there remains a notable risk of a future negative event.

-Current Legal Status of LGBTQ+ People in Montana Legal status of the Lesbian, Gay and Bisexual Community Montana does not have statewide legislation that explicitly protects LGBTQ+ individuals.
+Current Legal Status of LGBTQ+ People in Montana

+Legal status of the Lesbian, Gay and Bisexual Community

+Montana does not have statewide legislation that explicitly protects LGBTQ+ individuals.

 State employees are protected from discrimination on the basis of sexual orientation and gender identity.

 Various cities in Montana have nondiscrimination ordinances that cover discrimination based on sexual orientation and gender identity in housing and employment.
 These include Helena, Butte, Bozeman, Missoula and Whitefish.

 Juvenile detention facilities are prohibited from discriminating against youth based on sexual orientation.

 Youth in foster care are protected from discrimination on the basis of sexual orientation but not gender identity.

 Any individual in Montana can legally adopt, and there's no law prohibiting joint adoption by a same-sex couple.

 Adoption agencies affiliated with a particular religion can consider religious factors in placing a child.

 Knowing exposure to HIV/AIDS is a misdemeanor in Montana.

 Montana does not have a hate crimes law inclusive of sexual orientation or gender identity.

 The state does not ban conversion therapy.

-Legal Status of the Transgender Community In April 2022, a Montana state court blocked a law that required proof of gender confirmation surgery to update the gender marker on a Montana birth certificate.
+Legal Status of the Transgender Community

+In April 2022, a Montana state court blocked a law that required proof of gender confirmation surgery to update the gender marker on a Montana birth certificate.
 Previously, the update required a correction affidavit accompanied by one of the following: a completed gender designation form issued by the state certifying that that the individual has undergone gender affirmation and that the gender marker on their birth certificate should be changed accordingly; a government-issued ID displaying the correct gender marker; a court order.

 To update the gender marker on a state ID, an applicant must submit a certified copy of court order granting the name change, as well as a letter from a doctor stating that the person is in the process of undergoing or has undergone a gender transition.

 Transgender care is covered under Medicaid in Montana when medically necessary.
 The determination of medical necessity is made by the provider, and providers are specifically referred to the "Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People," published by the World Professional Association for Transgender Health.

 There is not a state law requiring that insurance plans cover transgender healthcare.